planckaero/decode_example/readme.md

     $ ./bin/decode_example 12345

-To send an example STATEINFO message (argument specifices the local port to send to):
+To send an example STATEINFO message (argument specifices the ip/port to send to):

-    $ ./bin/encode_example 12345
+    $ ./bin/encode_example 127.0.0.1 12345

 NOTE: you can run the `decode_example` in the background listening to the same port which the `encode_example` sends.
 The `decode_example` will spit out a subset of the variables in the `STATEINFO` message.